repobee/repobee/docs/getting_started.rst

     ham
     eggs

-I want to create one student repo for each student per master repo.
+An absolute file path to this file can be added to the config file with the ``students_file`` option (see :ref:`config`).
+Now, I want to create one student repo for each student per master repo.
 The repo names will be on the form ``<username>-<master-repo-name>``, guaranteeing their uniqueness.
 Each student will also be added to a team (which bears the same name as the student's user), and it is the team that is allowed access to the student's repos, and not the student's actual user.
 That all sounded fairly complex, but again, it's as simple as issuing a single command with ``repomate``.

 .. code-block:: bash